Vikramkhol Cave Inscription: Literate system

+In this context, yogimatha script, Indus Vally Scripts, Vikramkhol script and Brahmi script can be taken as a gradual development of the Indian script.

 Neglect

 Some historians have felt that, due to negligence and apathy by Government agencies, the inscriptions are fading out and damaged by vandals.
 Activities of coal mines in surrounding hills, industries like sponge iron are putting environmental pressure on this prehistoric archaeological site.
 The rock shelter, where the inscriptions are found, is not fully protected and kept open to atmosphere, giving scope for vandals and visitors to deface the inscriptions.
-As it is located inside Reserve Forest of Belpahar range, the remote access to the place has also contributed to neglect by Government Agencies.
+As it is located inside Reserve Forest of Belpahar range, the remote access to the place has also contributed to the neglect by Government Agencies.

 Other Inscriptions

 Another set of proto Brahmi or pre historic inscriptions have been found at Garjan Dongar in Sundergarh district, and Ushakothi in Sambalpur district in Orissa.